tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 #### Control flow graph

-  The control flow between gadget entry points are completely understood, constructing the control flow graph without dispatcher is just a procedural work now.
-For example, we have used the following algorithm to construct the control flow graph: let `ep_0,ep_1,...,ep_n` be the sorted list of all entry points
+  The flow between gadget entry points are completely reversed, constructing the control flow graph without dispatcher is just a procedural work now.
+For example, we have used the following algorithm:

-    for each pair of consecutive element (ep_i, ep_j)
-    1. if ep_i and ep_j are in the same gadget, then add the unconditional flow (ep_i -> ep_j); else
-    2. ep_j must be a natural entry point, look for its corresponding entry in the return address table,
+    let ep_0,ep_1,...,ep_n be the sorted list of all entry points, for each pair of consecutive element (ep_i, ep_j) if ep_i and ep_j are in the same gadget then add the unconditional flow (ep_i -> ep_j) else // ep_j must be a natural entry point let E be the corresponding entry of e in the return address table let epN = E.new_return_address
-    3. add conditional flows (ep_i -> ep_j) and (ep_i -> next return address of the entry).
+        if the transition code t of E is trivial then add conditional flows (ep_i -> ep_j) and (ep_i -> epN). else
+          add conditional flow (ep_i -> t -> ep_j) and (ep_i -> t -> epN)